Stalking is a crime that can either be perpetuated in person or via technological means, known as cyberstalking.

 - Send the person a clear, written warning not to contact you again

-- If the stalking continues, get in contact with resources that can help you, such as Safer, RISE, the Women’s Shelter or the police.
+- If the stalking continues, get in contact with resources that can help you, such as Safer or Lumina Alliance.

 - Print out copies of evidence such as emails.
 Keep a record of the stalking and any contact with police.